SU_A_08

 [i] Did you go to school in Turkey?

-[i] what level did you do?
+[i] What level did you study?

 [r] No, my uncle didn’t live with us anymore, my father helped us.